tonyg55/portfolio/README.md

 Welcome to my machine learning portfolio.
-This repository contains code and analysis of data science projects I've worked on professionaly and personally.
+This repository contains code and analysis of data science projects I've worked on professionaly (anonymized) and personally.
+All notebooks are created with the aim of being ready for deployment to production.